-Now that you’re tracking your site traffic and know exactly where your customers are coming from and what they’re doing when they arrive, you can better tailor your site to meet your customers needs and to achieve your marketing goals.
-Keep in mind that you won’t be getting the traffic numbers you want right away – intelligent digital marketing takes a lot of time and effort, and sites need time to mature before they’ll rank highly in Google.
+Now that you’re tracking your site traffic and know exactly where your customers are coming from and what they’re doing when they arrive, you can better tailor your site to meet your customers’ needs and to achieve your marketing goals.
+Keep in mind you won’t be getting the traffic numbers you want right away – intelligent digital marketing takes a lot of time and effort, and sites need time to mature before they’ll rank highly in Google.
 As long as you consistently track your site behavior, are willing to make changes and adapt, and don’t give up, you’ll see success in your marketing efforts over the long term.
-And for an extra boost in traffic, you might check out How to Create Website Traffic with Social Media to start utilizing all the available avenues.
+And for an extra boost in traffic, don’t forget social media.
+Check out How to Create Website Traffic with Social Media to start utilizing all the available avenues.

 Feeling overwhelmed with running your business, managing marketing tasks, and monitoring your site traffic all at once?
 We’ve got your back.
-Big Leap helps businesses of all sizes analyze their website data, optimize their content, and drive more traffic to their pages through intelligent marketing and consistent support.
-Sign up for your free Big Leap SEO consultation today.
+Big Leap assists in analyzing website data, optimizes content, and drives more traffic to their pages through intelligent marketing and consistent support.
+We also provide SEO, Content Marketing, Social Media Marketing, Marketing Automation, Reputation Management, and Conversion Rate Optimization.
+Sign up for your free Big Leap consultation today.